espnet/espnet/egs/lrs/README.md

 Now, rerun the DeepXi installation procedure (e.g. via install_deepxi.sh script)-->

 ## Project structure
-The main folder <code>avsr1/</code>, contains the code for the audio-visual speech recognition system, also trained on the LRS2 [[2]](#literature) dataset together with the LRS3 dataset (https://www.robots.ox.ac.uk/~vgg/data/lip_reading/lrs3.html) [[3]](#literature) .
-It follow the basic ESPnet structure.
+The main folder <code>avsr1/</code>, contains the code for the audio-visual speech recognition system, also trained on the LRS2 [[2]](#literature) dataset together with the LRS3 dataset (https://www.robots.ox.ac.uk/~vgg/data/lip_reading/lrs3.html) [[3]](#literature).
+It follows the basic ESPnet structure.
-The main code for recognition system is the <code>run.sh</code> script.
+The main code for the recognition system is the <code>run.sh</code> script.
 In the script, the workflow of the systems is performed in multiple stages:

 |                                  AVSR                       |
 |-------------------------------------------------------------|